wmtrx/dotfiles/README.md

 mv -f dotfiles/.config/* ~/.config rm -r dotfiles
 ```
+You need Font Awesome 5 Free and Nerd Fonts so everything displays correctly.

 [Wallpaper shown in the screenshots and other similar ones can be found here.](https://github.com/linuxdotexe/nordic-wallpapers)

 ## Screenshots